hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 The SQL service provided by Hazelcast Node.js client allows you to run SQL queries.

-You can use SQL to query data in maps, Kafka topics, or a variety of file systems.
+You can use SQL to query data in maps, Kafka topics, or various file systems.
 Results can be sent directly to the client or inserted into maps or Kafka topics.
 For streaming queries, you can submit them to a cluster as jobs to run in the background.

-> **WARNING: The SQL feature have become stable in 5.0 versions of the client and the server.
-In order a client and a server to
+> **WARNING: The SQL feature have become stable in 5.0 versions of the client and the server.In order a client and a server to be
-> be fully compatible with each other, their major versions must be the same.**
+> fully compatible, their major versions must be the same.**

 > **WARNING: To use the SQL feature, the Jet engine must be enabled on the members and the `hazelcast-sql` module must be in the
 > classpath of the members.
 If you are using the CLI, Docker image, or distributions to start Hazelcast members, then you don't